HuanSha/PracticeForBasic/README.md

 # PracticeForBasic
-PracticeForBasic  for learn or for review as new coder
+PracticeForBasic  for learn or for review as new a coder